 The Régie de l’assurance maladie du Québec (RAMQ) reimburses NRTs (NicoDerm patch, Nicorette 2 mg gum and Thrive 1 mg lozenge) and bupropion for 12 consecutive weeks, once a year.
 Varenicline is reimbursed for 24 weeks.

-A prescription from your doctor or pharmacist is necessary in order for you to be reimbursed.
+A prescription from your pharmacist or doctor is necessary in order for you to be reimbursed.
 Ask one of these health care professionals about how to request a reimbursement.

 Although their objective is to help reduce and alleviate a number of symptoms caused by withdrawal from nicotine, pharmacological aids can also have certain side effects in some people.
 Among other things, they can cause nausea, sleep problems and headaches.

 Feeling unwell because of withdrawal can be confused with certain side effects associated with pharmacological aids.
-If you are experiencing symptoms that bother you, consult your physician or pharmacist to discuss the matter, rather than abandoning your treatment.
+If you are experiencing symptoms that bother you, consult your health professional to discuss the matter, rather than abandoning your treatment.